Colorifix/constelite/docs/getting_started/key_concepts/protocol.md

 ## Intro

 Protocol is just a fancy word for a serverless function.
-It's just a Python function that has access to constelite and hence has access to all other protocols and stores.
+It's just a Python function that has access to constelite API and hence has access to all other protocols and stores.

 ## Anatomy of a protocol